By Paula Fisher

 Here are a few useful tips to help you get the best out of your Christmas party:

-Keep these points in mind and there's every chance that you'll enjoy your Christmas party and - just as importantly - you won't spend the next day dealing with the fall-out.
-However, if anything does happen at your Christmas Party and you need advice on how to deal with it, please call Practical HR Ltd on 01702 216573 or email firstname.lastname@example.org for advice.
+However, if anything does happen at your Christmas party, and you need advice on how to deal with it, please call Practical HR Ltd on 01702 216573 or email [email protected] for advice.